PTCC Proposed Land Use Changes

 Hi, Just wondering if the peach ball diamond is demolished to make room for a hotel, where will the City of Penticton propose to put a new diamond.
 We are lacking ball diamonds in Penticton, in fact, we should have a sports facility that has multiple ball diamonds.
 I am not in support of the rezoning if there is not a concrete plan to where a new ball diamond will be placed.

-kim asked 5 days ago
+kim asked about 2 months ago

 Thanks for your question!
 The ball diamond has reached the end of its life and work is already underway to relocate it, as planned in the North Gateway Plan (approved in 2022).